secalquin/node-mysql/README.md

 - `headers`:
    - `Content-Type`: application/json
 - `params`: Query Params
-   - `id`: is a primary key from product.
+   - `id`: It is the primary key of the product.

 #### Example JSON:
 ```yaml